openstack/ironic-specs/specs/kilo-implemented/local-boot-support-with-partition-images.rst

   While generating the partition images using disk-image-builder, we can use "localboot" element, which is available in tripleo-image-elements project.
-The downside of using this is that the local boot will be enabled during the firt boot after node deploy.
+The downside of using this is that the local boot will be enabled during the first boot after node deploy.
 So it requires two resets of the server to enable localboot.
 Also the Ironic-conductor is not aware of this change and continue to provide the pxe or vmedia boot for the reboot operation done from conductor.